North Atlantic Right Whales

 Oceana seeks to reduce threats to North Atlantic right whales, including entanglement in fishing gear and collisions with ships.

 The North Atlantic right whale is one of the most endangered large whales on the planet.
-28 whales have been killed between 2017-2019: That’s 7% of their entire population.
+More than 30 whales have been killed since 2017: That’s 7% of their entire population.
 Scientists estimate that even a single human-caused North Atlantic right whale death a year threatens the species’ chances of recovery.

 Whaling decimated North Atlantic right whales and nearly them out forever before it was banned in 1935.
 They were named for being the “right” whale to hunt because they were often found near shore, swim slowly and tend to float when killed.